Sglass03/Fend-NLP-Project/README.md

 ## Project Description

-The Alanis Morrisette irony and agreement analyzer will tell you if your text is ironic and agreeable.
+The irony and agreement analyzer will tell you if your text is ironic and agreeable.

 Enter your text in the form, press submit, and you'll get an assessment whether it's: